canton7/RestEase/README.md

 If you specified a `Format` property on the `[Query]` attribute, this will be available as `info.Format`.
 By default, this is `null`.

+#### Controlling query string generation: `QueryStringBuilder`

+RestEase has logic to turn a collection of query parameters into a single suitably-encoded query string.
+However, some servers don't correctly decode query strings, and so users may want to control how query strings are encoded.

+To do this, subclass `QueryStringBuilder` and assign it to the `RestClient.QueryStringBuilder` property.
+See the method `BuildQueryParam` in [`Requester`](https://github.com/canton7/RestEase/blob/master/src/RestEase/Implementation/Requester.cs) for the default implementation.

 Controlling the Requests